annieechen/Brokerface/README.md

     -----------------------------------------------------------------

-Stock Analysis app, written using Node.JS to pass information to iPhone app in swift
+Stock Analysis app, written using Node.JS to pass information to iPhone app in swift for HackPrinceton 2016.

+Link to project: devpost.com/software/brokerface

+To Do: migrate to AWS